 Surgery for Erectile Dysfunction (Implants)

-Surgery for erectile dysfunction is not common, but it may be the best treatment in some cases.
-During surgery, your doctor places an implant (also called a prosthesis) inside the spongy chambers of your penis.
+Surgery for erectile dysfunction (ED) is not common, but it may be the best treatment in some cases.
+During surgery, your healthcare provider places an implant (also called a prosthesis) inside the spongy chambers of your penis.
 Then, the implant can be used to provide an erection.

 This is the most complex type of implant.
 It allows your penis to look and feel either erect or flaccid.
 You pump fluid from a storage bulb to make your penis erect.
 A release valve makes your penis flaccid again.
 Using the device properly takes some skill and practice.